Gagniuc/World-smallest-js-chart-v2.0/README.md

 # World smallest chart 2.0 in native JS

-# World smallest chart

-For a better visualization, the implementation of the chart narrows the y-axis and shows only the region between the two values.
-To obtain this relative reduction, the minimum similarity score value was taken into account.
-Thus, the following change was made to the Chart function:

-Version 2.0 of this compact chart takes into account both positive and negative values.
+<kbd>Version 2.0</kbd> of this compact chart takes into account both positive and negative values.
 Thus, the chart takes into account a lower bound as well as an upper bound.
 The lower bound represents the lowest value whereas the upper bound represents the highest value over the number sequence.
-Previously in chart version 1.0, only values from zero to <i>n</i> have been considered, where <i>n</i> was a positive value.
+Previously in [chart version 1.0](https://github.com/Gagniuc/World-smallest-js-chart-v1.0), only values from zero to <i>n</i> have been considered, where <i>n</i> was a positive value.

 The screenshot below shows a chart containing three different signals, each with a color (red, black, blue).